wavemaker/docs/website/blog/2020-02-25-wavemaker-micro-front-end-support.md

-The below steps can be followed to generate the ‘Single-spa’ artifacts for a given WaveMaker application.
+The below steps can be followed to generate the **Single-spa** artifacts for a given WaveMaker application.

 * Ensure the node >v10.15 is installed on the machine.
 * Login to [**WaveMaker**](https://www.wavemakeronline.com/), Deploy the project & note the deployed URL